NYU-CSE-Software-Engineering/cs-uy-4513-f25-team7/README.md

   - Email/password login using `has_secure_password`.
   - Account lockout via `Identity::LockoutTracker` after a configurable number of failed attempts (default 5 attempts, 15-minute lockout).
   - Google OAuth login (create or link a `User` via Google profile, with token persistence).
-- `TwoFactorController` implements TOTP-based two-factor authentication:
+- `TwoFactorController` implements TOTP-based two-factor authentication (2FA):
   - Users can enroll in 2FA (QR code provisioning using `ROTP` and `rqrcode`).
   - A dedicated 2FA login prompt is shown when OTP is enabled.
-  - Login flow supports “pending user” state until OTP is verified.
+  - Login flow supports a “pending user” state until OTP is verified.

-### Accounts & Role Management
+### Accounts & Role Management 👤👑

 - **Profile / Accounts**
   - `AccountsController#edit` / `#update` allow users to update their profile (currently username) and see 2FA / OAuth options.